Navigating British Columbia payroll legislation? Let us help you!

 Businesses that are legislatively required to contribute EHT can use BC’s EHT online calculator to figure out the amount owed, or they can make this process even simpler by using a solution like Payworks Payroll application.
 Not only will EHT calculations be done for you; we’ll actually handle the remittances on your behalf!
 Third-party solutions like Payworks can also generate annual EHT reports, really streamlining the process for our clients.

 Payworks pro tip – take a look at your year-end reports.
-If your BC payroll remuneration is close to reaching $500,000, you can register for an EHT account.
+If your BC payroll remuneration is close to reaching $1 million, you can register for an EHT account.
 When your business becomes eligible to contribute to EHT, you’ll already be set up!
 If any assistance is required, your dedicated Client Service Representative (CSR) can walk you through the process.

 Payment of final wages